Old Orchard Beach Video Tour | Old Orchard Beach Photos

 Old Orchard Beach is also home to over 4,000 campsites and RV campgrounds, offering everything from simple tent sites to full service hookups for RVs.
 These sites can range from very inexpensive to larger full-service sites that offer pools, mini golf, boating, playgrounds, recreation facilities and entertainment.
 Many Old Orchard Beach campgrounds offer shuttle service to the beach for your convenience.

 Old Orchard Beach's central location on the Southern Maine Coast puts it in close proximity to other charming seaside towns and beaches or the city atmosphere of nearby Portland.
 There are also many lighthouses that are just a short drive away, including Two Lights, Portland Headlight and Goat Island Lighthouse.
 It is also close to outlet malls in Freeport to the north and Kittery to the south, several movie theaters and state parks.
-Old Orchard Beach is also very easy to get to, as the Amtrak Downeaster now stops at the Old Orchard Beach Train station several times per day and is located just steps from the beach.
+Old Orchard Beach is also very easy to get to, as the Amtrak Downeaster now stops at the Old Orchard Beach Train station several times per day and is located just steps from the beach and the Welcome Center.